Disqualification of Conciliators

 The decision will either reject or uphold the proposal for disqualification.
 If the proposal is rejected, the proceeding will resume immediately with the same Commission.

-).
+When objections to competence are raised, the proceeding is suspended and the parties present their views on the objections (Article 36(4) of the Conciliation (Additional Facility) Rules.
 The Commission may either deal with the objections as a preliminary question or join them to the merits of the case.
-If the Commission overrules the objections or joins them to the merits, it resumes the conciliation immediately (Conciliation Rule 29(4)
+If the Commission overrules the objection or joins it to the merits, it resumes the conciliation immediately (Article 36(4) of the Conciliation (Additional Facility) Rules).

-If it upholds the objections, the Commission closes the proceeding and issues a Report declining jurisdiction, in which it states its reasons (Conciliation Rule 29(5)
+If it upholds the objection, the Commission closes the proceeding and issues a Report declining jurisdiction, in which it states its reasons (Article 36(4) of the Conciliation (Additional Facility) Rules).